-This term classifies complex activities carried out by at least two people aiming to form, modify or dissolve any form of unitary relationship of any kind (economic, religious, athletic, political, etc.) which also has organizational characteristics.
-A precondition for the formation, modification or dissolution of any form of unitary relationship of any kind is the adoption of certain common beliefs, goals, decisions and / or the shared performance of actions.
+Scope Note: This term classifies complex activities carried out by at least two individuals aimed at forming, modifying or dissolving any form (legal or illegal) of unitary relationships of any kind (economic, religious, athletic, political, etc.), which exhibit organizational characteristics.
+A precondition for the formation, modification or dissolution of these kinds of unitary relations is the adoption of certain common beliefs, goals, decisions and/ or shared actions.

-Hierarchy "Intentional destruction"
+1.3.
+Hierarchy "Intentional Destruction"

-This hierarchy comprises types of intentional activities causing the end of existence of an entity or of a valid state of affairs.
+Scope note: This hierarchy comprises types of intentional activities aimed at causing the end of the existence of entities and states of affairs.

-Top term: Intentional destruction
+Top term: intentional destruction

-This term classifies intentional activities causing the end of existence of an entity or of a valid state of affairs.
+Scope note: This term classifies intentional activities aimed at causing the end of the existence of entities and states of affairs.

+1.4.
 Hierarchy "Functions"

-This hierarchy comprises types of activities that are structural parts of a relatively stable complex system of permanent and self-contained procedures that repeat themselves within this system and thus contribute to its preservation.
+Scope note: This hierarchy comprises types of activities that are structural parts of a relatively stable complex system of permanent and self-contained procedures that repeat themselves within this system and thus contribute to its preservation.
 Although functions are part of a wider system, each function is completely distinct from the rest.
 As structural parts of a complex system, functions are types of actions that play a certain role within a system and aim at a specific goal, which they must accomplish.
 In this respect it is not possible that the purpose which a certain function has to achieve is different from that for which the function is performed.
 In other words, the purpose of a function is one of its identity criteria.
 Consequently, the notion of the function univocally relates the actions performed and the target achieved by these actions in such a way that, if some other target is achieved due to external factors, we speak of a different function or activity.

-Top term: Functions
+Top term: functions

-This term classifies activities that are structural parts of a relatively stable complex system of permanent and self-contained procedures that repeat themselves within this system and thus contribute to its preservation.
+Scope note: This term classifies activities that are structural parts of a relatively stable complex system of permanent and self-contained procedures that repeat themselves within this system and thus contribute to its preservation.
 Although functions are part of a wider system, each function is completely distinct from the rest.
 As structural parts of a complex system, functions are actions that play a certain role within a system and aim at a specific goal, which they must accomplish.
 In this respect it is not possible that the purpose which a certain function has to achieve is different from that for which the function is performed.
 In other words, the purpose of a function is one of its identity criteria.
 Consequently, the notion of the function univocally relates the actions performed and the target achieved by these actions in such a way that, if some other target is achieved due to external factors, we speak of a different function or activity.

-Term: Governance
+Term: governance